Al Cole

-Alfred Rudolph Cole (born April 21, 1964), best known as Al Cole, is an American former professional boxer.
-He won the IBF cruiserweight title and was a major force in the division until moving up to heavyweight, where he had less success.
-In 2001, Cole portrayed boxer Ernie Terrell in the film Ali.
+Alfred Rudolph Cole (born April 21, 1964), best known as Al Cole, is an American former professional boxer who competed from 1989 to 2011.
+He held the International Boxing Federation (IBF) cruiserweight title from 1992 to 1996.

-Career
+Professional career

+Cruiserweight

 Cole, at 6'4", was a large and dominant cruiserweight boxer.
 Later in his career, he did not have the size or power to compete at the upper echelon of the heavyweight division when he moved up in weight class.
 He listed his hometown as Spring Valley, New York.

 Cole began his career on a 20-1 tear and captured the cruiserweight title by defeating IBF champ James Warring after only three years as a professional.
 Cole went on to defend the title five times.
 His most notable defenses came against Uriah Grant (a fighter who beat Thomas Hearns).
 Cole defeated Grant twice by unanimous decision.

-Throughout his career Al Cole has appeared in movies with several big actors such as Robert De Niro, Will Smith, John Voight, Jamie Foxx, Jeffrey Wright & Catherine Zeta-Jones.
+Throughout his career Al Cole has appeared in movies with several big actors such as Robert De Niro, Will Smith, John Voight, Jamie Foxx, Jeffrey Wright and Catherine Zeta-Jones.
 In one of the movies Al Cole appeared in, Ali, people got knocked out during the audition.
 Cole was cited -"People really got knocked out auditioning for the movie roles".